CMHAAorg/cmhaa-website/site/content/resources/leadership-insights-business-council-of-australia-ceo-panel-discussion.md

 I think what we need to do is something that’s actually already happening with a lot of our clients in the UK.
 We’re starting to move upstream, so that it’s not just about falling in the water.
 It’s about teaching people to swim to the bank.
 But if they do fall, which a lot of us will, it’s looking at how you can get out of the water a bit quicker.
 A big part of COVID distress came from our poor tolerance of uncertainty.

-> ‘We need to educate people to be tolerant of uncertainty, tolerant of ambiguity, because we’re going to see exponential change over the next few decades.’
+> We need to educate people to be tolerant of uncertainty, tolerant of ambiguity, because we’re going to see exponential change over the next few decades.

 **Jennifer Westacott**\
 How important is organisational design?
 What’s the role of research and data here?